Dr. Lonnie L. Howard, college president of Lamar Institute of Technology, is an example of the American dream.

 Today, Howard's degree from San Jac with its original cover is displayed in his office.

-“I tell everyone who visits my office the inspiring story of my educational journey and how my associate degree not only helped me increase my workforce skills, but it also gave me the academic confidence to earn other degrees,” Howard said.
+"I tell everyone who visits my office the inspiring story of my educational journey and how my associate degree not only helped me increase my workforce skills but also gave me the academic confidence to earn other degrees," Howard said.

 "Not too bad for a welding student," he said, smiling.